zhengruitao/zhengruitao.github.io/_pages/about.md

 <p align="center">
   <img src="https://zhengruitao.github.io/images/taozhengrui_cofer.jpg?raw=true" alt="Photo" style="width: 720px;"/>
 </p>
 * Hi!
-I am a Master student at the Manufacturing Technology Lab of the [School of Mechanical Engineering](http://me.sjtu.edu.cn/en/) at [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/).
+I am a research assistant at the Manufacturing Technology Lab of the [School of Mechanical Engineering](http://me.sjtu.edu.cn/en/) at [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/).
 My research intersts mainly lie in the areas of Bionic Structure Design, Adaptive Control, Chatter Vibration Detection/Suppression and Smart Manufacturing.
 I am fortunate to be advised by [Prof. Qinglong An](http://me.sjtu.edu.cn/en/FullTimeTeacher/anqinglong.html) & [Prof. Ming Chen](http://me.sjtu.edu.cn/en/FullTimeTeacher/chenming.html).
 * Click [here](http://zhengruitao.github.io/files/CV_TZR.pdf) to view my up-to-state CV.
 If you would like to know more detailed information about me, please feel free to [contact me](https://zhengruitao.github.io/contact/).
 * Prior to starting my M.Sc., I received my B.Eng. in Mechanical Engineering from [Harbin Institute of Technology, WEIHAI](https://www.hitwh.edu.cn/) in 2017, ranked [2nd of 160](http://zhengruitao.github.io/files/Ranking_TZR.pdf) students for the first three years and graduated with a major GPA of 92.30 for four years!
-* <font color="#dd0000">I am looking for possible Ph.D. opportunity starting from 2020 Fall :)  !!!</font>
+* <font color="#dd0000">I am looking for possible Ph.D. opportunity starting from 2021 Spring or 2021 Fall :)  !!!</font>
 * For detailed information about my research experience, you can see [background/research introduction PPT](http://zhengruitao.github.io/files/presentation_of_research_work.pdf)

 # Recent news
+* June 2020.
+Got the M.Sc. degree from Shanghai Jiao Tong University.
 * Dec.
 2019.
 Nominated as the <b>Outstanding Graduates of Shanghai</b>!
 * Dec.
 2019.
 One paper was accepted to "Measurement" about Remaining Useful Life Prediction.
 * Sept.
 2019.
 Thank Ministry of Education for the <b>National Graduate Scholarship</b>!
 Only six students in the same grade awared for the honor.